saqqaf/UserInfoStoreApp/README.md

 - You can simply write the Dockerfile by looking at the commands mentioned in steps 3 and 8.
 This will let you run the application within a container without the need to install java and maven on your PC.

 ### 5. Create docker-compose.yml

-Create a docker-compose.yml file in the root directory.
+- Create a docker-compose.yml file in the root directory.

-Make sure to specify a volume for MySQL Database, so the data can be stored on your local machine.
+- Make sure to specify a volume for MySQL Database, so the data can be stored on your local machine.
 This is useful for backing up the data in case the container is deleted.

-This is the container's path `/var/lib/mysql` that should be mounted to a volume.
+- This is the container's path `/var/lib/mysql` that should be mounted to a volume.

+- Make sure, all environment variables are set for the Java application as well as the Database.

+- Make sure the correct port mapping is specified for both applications.

+- Containers of both applications should be part of the same internal network.

 ### 6. Build and Run the Containers
 Run the following command to build and start the containers: